 On the Bitcoin network, the average confirmation time for a BTC payment is about 10 minutes.
 However, transaction times can vary wildly — and here, we're going to explain why.

-Did you know that you could end up waiting days before a transaction on the Bitcoin blockchain is completed?
+Did you know that you could end up waiting hours before a transaction on the Bitcoin blockchain

 Paying bigger Bitcoin transaction fees is a surefire way to jump to the front of the queue and cut wait times.
 It's the equivalent of passing through traffic with a police escort.